CBZ-D-velop/Ansible-Playbook-Labocbz-Deploy-PiHole/README.md

 ### 2023-09-23: First Init

 * First init of this playbook with the bootstrap_playbook playbook by Lord Robin Crombez
+* Playbook deploy PiHole and configure CNAME, AAAA and severals options, see role documentation
+* Its possible to set multiple PiHole and build a cascade DNS cluster / service (externalise vars for CNAME and AAAA)

 ## Authors